 Faithful John is a Brothers Grimm fairy tale about a trusty servant who promises his dying king to take care of his son.
-When the prince opens the forbidden door, Faithful John helps him to find his princess.
-Overhearing three ravens he saves their life multiple times, but turns into a stone statue himself.
+When the prince opens the forbidden door, he helps to find his princess.
+Overhearing three ravens he saves their lives, at the cost of his own life.
 A gruesome sacrifice brings him back.

 The king calls for Faithful John

 There was once an old king who was ill.
 He thought to himself, “I am lying on what must be my deathbed.”

 “Tell Faithful John to come to me,” he said.
 Faithful John was his favorite servant.
 He was called Faithful John because he had for his whole life long been his trusty servant.